• English

 All about my best carnivals and surroundings

-Background
+Carnivals Background

-It is said this festivity was invented by the Christians to celebrate before the shortage of food at the end of the winter and also before fasting for Lent, right before Easter.
-It’s also a way to celebrate the light coming back after the winter time.
+It is said that this festivity was invented by Christians to mark a feast before the shortage of food at the end of the winter and before fasting for Lent, right before Easter.
+It’s also a way to celebrate the return of light after winter.

 Nowadays it is more a cultural heritage that people, and especially children, enjoy as a fantasy world.